vestrel00/contacts-android/docs/dev-notes.md

 ### Unused ContactsContract Stuff

-We are currently not utilizing these things because I haven't found usages of them while using the native Contacts app.
+We are currently not utilizing these things because I haven't found usages of them while using the AOSP Contacts app.
 They are probably working behind the scenes but until we find uses for these, let's leave it out because [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).

 - `Settings`.
 Contacts-specific settings for various Accounts (settings for an Account).